-Failure of solids
+Failure of Materials

 Level: MSc and 3rd-year UG students (MTRM025/MAT501)